inabikarilibrary/inalib/inapedia/players/french/baptiste.md

 # Baptiste

-Baptiste is a French player, maining Nomash.
+Baptiste is a French :fr: player, maining Nomash.

 ## Achievements